Thomas Goodrich, Music Commission Administrator (half-time)

 Over thirty years experience in the music industry.
 Highlights include:

-- Conductor Albuquerque Youth Symphony Program, Colorado Youth Symphony Orchestra, Hummingbird Music Camp; Guest Conductor Albuquerque Citywide Honor Orchestra, Rio Rancho, Santa Fe, and Los Alamos Honor Orchestra, Grand Junction Colorado Honor Orchestra
+- Conductor Albuquerque Youth Symphony Program, Colorado Youth Symphony Orchestra, Hummingbird Music Camp; Guest Conductor Albuquerque, Farmington, Rio Rancho, Santa Fe, and Los Alamos Honor Orchestras, Grand Junction Colorado Honor Orchestra

 - Violist New York Chamber Ensemble, Bronx Opera Orchestra, Santa Fe Symphony, San Juan Symphony; Festivals Meadowmount School of Music, Breckendridge Music Institute

-- Composer, Arranger, Editor Creative Spirit publishing, The Arc That Never Ends dance company, Sierra Grande Chamber Music Festival, ISCM Composers’ Competition finalist; numerous compositions and arrangements primarily for strings, piano, and voice
+- Composer, Arranger, Editor Creative Spirit publishing, The Arc That Never Ends dance company, Sierra Grande Chamber Music Festival, ISCM Composers’ Competition finalist

 - Administrator, New Mexico Music Commission